IPv6 Packets Header Overview

 Specifies delivery parameters at each hop on the path to the destination host.

 Specifies packet delivery parameters for either intermediate destination devices or the final destination host.
-When a packet uses this header, the Next Header value of the previous header must be 60.
+When a packet uses this header.

 Defines strict source routing and loose source routing for the packet.
 (With strict source routing, each intermediate destination device must be a single hop away.
-With loose source routing, intermediate destination devices can be one or more hops away.)
-When a packet uses this header, the Next Header value of the previous header must be 43.
+With loose source routing, intermediate destination devices can be one or more hops away)

 A source node uses the fragment extension header to tell the destination node the size of the packet that was fragmented so that the destination node can reassemble the packet.